 My recommendation is twofold.
 First, policy makers should consider ways to compensate for the effects of student poverty among graduates by exploring the possibility of creating after school tutoring programs.
 Second, analysts ought to conduct similar studies which compensate for some of the weaknesses of my model by using individual student data, an instrument variable for endogeneity caused by parents, and use variables which measure factors in a smaller community setting.

 La Mar, Patrick, "A Study of the Effects of County Characteristics on College Enrollment" (2016).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 254.